korydraughn/irods_client_http_api/API.md

 Calculate or update quota information based on the state of the catalog.

 > [!IMPORTANT]
 > iRODS does not automatically update quota information as data changes.
-This operation is provided to give administrators control over how frequently quotas are updated.
+This operation is provided to give administrators control over how frequently totals are calculated.

 #### Request